About Verve

 Festival Outreach & Community Manager

 Lizzie Palmer is a festival producer, administrator, community researcher & bookseller.
 She’s still trying to live up to the success of receiving a Blue Peter badge for a poem she wrote when she was 9.
-Lizzie joins the team this year after working on a successful community arts festival and hopes to build on the team’s, already fantastic, work to grow the festival.
+Lizzie joined the team in 2019 after working on a successful community arts festival and hopes to build on the team’s already fantastic work to grow the festival.

 Kibriya Mehrban